AtomScott/awesome-stars/README.md

 ## Python

+- [chainerrl](https://github.com/chainer/chainerrl) - ChainerRL is a deep reinforcement learning library built on top of Chainer.
+- [hiddenlayer](https://github.com/waleedka/hiddenlayer) - Neural network graphs and training metrics for PyTorch, Tensorflow, and Keras.
 - [transformers](https://github.com/huggingface/transformers) - 🤗Transformers: State-of-the-art Natural Language Processing for Pytorch and TensorFlow 2.0.
 - [GitPython](https://github.com/gitpython-developers/GitPython) - GitPython is a python library used to interact with Git repositories.
 - [python-fire](https://github.com/google/python-fire) - Python Fire is a library for automatically generating command line interfaces (CLIs) from absolutely any Python object.